malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * TYPE your new details into the red, blue, and green bits of the outline ** Keywords and short phrases!
 ** Don't write sentences yet!
+* You need enough detail that I know you can write the sentences from these notes without doing more research.
+Enough detail that I know, for example, if your responses are good or bad.
 * Deadline is next WRITING class, next week, not next class
 * Use good sources
 ** Take notes on newspapers, government report, NGO site